The Punishment Is the Crime

 Suzaku: This Geass, I do solemnly accept.

-- There was once a newspaper comic in which someone tried to get out of paying their taxes by offering to sleep with an IRS agent.
+- There was a Tom the Dancing Bug comic in which someone tried to get out of paying their taxes by offering to sleep with an IRS agent.
 Their punishment was to sleep with an IRS agent.

 - Often used in fetish fiction: The punishment for a man trying on women's clothing is...being forced to wear women's clothing.